a-lucic/a-song-of-disagreement/README.md

 ## Introduction

-Code to reproduce the results reported in the paper: "Order in the Court: Explainable AI Methods Prone to Disagreement".
-Our framework can be used to design and run additional experiments to calculate different correlation metrics between feature additive explanation methods.
-Currently, we assume you are interested in comparing at least one attention-based explanation method.
+Code to reproduce the results reported in the paper: "A Song of (Dis)agreement: Evaluating the Evaluation of Explainable AI".
+Our framework can be used to design and run additional experiments to calculate different correlation metrics between feature additive explanation methods, including attention-based explanations

 ## Setup